ba32107/dotnet-chrome-native-messaging/README.md

 });
 ```

-Read [the docs](https://github.com/ba32107/dotnet-chrome-native-messaging/blob/master/docs/Chrome.NativeMessaging.md) to learn more.
+To learn more, check out [the docs](https://github.com/ba32107/dotnet-chrome-native-messaging/blob/master/docs/Chrome.NativeMessaging.md) and the [Examples page](https://github.com/ba32107/dotnet-chrome-native-messaging/blob/master/docs/Examples.md).

 ### Chrome.NativeMessaging.Installer

-This is the installer package.
-You just need to create a manifest and let the library do the rest:
+Use this library to install your native messaging host.
+Just create a manifest and let the library do the rest:
 ```C#
 var manifest = new NativeMessagingHostManifest
 {